bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 Squaring A^2 is computed as (a0+a1)\*(a0-a1) + 2\*a0\*a1\*i.
 Inversion A^(-1) is computed as a0/(a0^2+a1^2) - i\*a1/(a0^2+a1^2).
 Lastly, there is a field automorphism conj(A) = a0 - a1\*i.

-Inversion of field elements can be computed in constant-time using one exponentiation via Fermat's Little
+Inversion of nonzero elements of GF(p) can be computed in constant-time using one exponentiation via Fermat's Little
 Theorem: 1/a = a^(p - 2) = a^(2^127 - 3).

 In the Python code samples below, we represent elements of GF(p^2) as Python